 5. In 2018, Tesla’s Revenue Was $21.461 Billion.

-Tesla statistics showed that this number represents an 82.51% increase over 2017’s number when considering how many Teslas have been sold.
+This number represents an 82.51% increase over 2017’s number.
 As of 2019, this car company hasn’t shown signs of slowing down just yet.

 It experienced 33.23% growth between 2018 and 2019 from the first quarter of each year.